Arjunbadola/arjunbadola.github.io/_posts/2020-10-25-The Mindset: Stock or Business.md

 You don’t want a management which has been proven guilty or has serious allegations on them as we all know, there is never one cockroach in the kitchen.

-2. It is always preferred that the business is professionally managed unless the family running it has the competence to do so.
+- **It is always preferred that the business is professionally managed unless the family running it has the competence to do so**

 Like, you would not want the senior management to appoint some relative who is not competent for the job.

 Also, If the management is old then one should also think about the succession plans of the company.

-3. Further one must see, does the management consider growth at any cost?
+- **Further one must see, does the management consider growth at any cost?**

 Investing in a growth company seems very attractive but one must understand at what cost is the growth coming.
-Is the management destroying their previous relations just for a short term gain?
-Whether the profitability is going for toss when company grows?
-Is the product/service quality is going down as growth comes in?
+1. Is the management destroying their previous relations just for a short term gain?
+2. Whether the profitability is going for toss when company grows?
+3. Is the product/service quality is going down as growth comes in?
 (Ex: Yes Bank, Satyam Computers)

 This list of questions is not an exhaustive one but it could surely get started.

-Valuation
+## Valuation

 Now after you have gone through the above process, one would think how much money should be paid for a business?